degetz/dehydrated/README.md

 Parameters:
- --accept-terms                   Accept CAs terms of service --full-chain (-fc)               Print full chain when using --signcsr --ipv4 (-4)                      Resolve names to IPv4 addresses only --ipv6 (-6)                      Resolve names to IPv6 addresses only
+ --accept-terms                   Accept CAs terms of service --quiet (-q)                     Suppresses standard output when using --quiet, useful with --signcsr --full-chain (-fc)               Print full chain when using --signcsr --ipv4 (-4)                      Resolve names to IPv4 addresses only --ipv6 (-6)                      Resolve names to IPv6 addresses only